 Progress Monitoring for Nonsense Word Fluency

-While nonsense words may seem like an easy concept, some students may really struggle with this foundational literacy skill!
-That is why progress monitoring is so important when instructing CVC nonsense words.
+While this may seem like an easy concept, some students may really struggle with the foundational literacy skill!
+That is why progress monitoring is so important when instructing with CVC nonsense words.
 I’ve created nonsense fluency practice for the ENTIRE YEAR.
 The practice sheets align perfectly with both many commercially available nonsense word fluency progress monitoring programs.

 How We Practiced Nonsense Words in 1st Grade